IT’S NOT easy navigating the muddy waters of copyright. For instance:

 We understand these laws.
 We may not like them, but we typically obey.
 Why, then, is it so hard to wrap our heads around copyright?

 Maybe because we’re dealing with something intangible: creations of the mind known as intellectual property . . .

-(Take the copyright quiz and read the complete article here.)
+Take the copyright quiz and read the full article at Practical Homeschooling.

 Copyright 2013 © by Kim Kautzer.
 All rights reserved.